12 Pros And Cons Of Living In Colorado Springs in 2025

 10. Recreational Marijuana is Everywhere

 Outdoor concerts have become overrun with the smell of pot.
-While the industry has created a windfall of tax revenue for the state and local cities, it really is an annoyance for those of us that don’t care for marijuana.
+While the industry has created a windfall of tax revenue for the state and local cities, it really is an annoyance for those of us who don’t care for marijuana.

 11. High Altitude and Dry Air